Quality Control & Assessment

 In a school that lacks experienced, qualified and motivated staff to drive improvement in CEIAG, the danger is that the Gatsby Benchmark boxes will be ticked without evaluation and improvement processes being put in place to ensure quality.

 So how can a school ensure that it is providing good quality CEIAG?

 I've been saying for some time now, that Gatsby needs a 9th benchmark.
 Evaluation & Improvement.
 What does good CEIAG look like.
-Thankfully, there is already an accepted model of good CEIAG which can evidence good practice to staff, parents and stakeholders alike - A Quality in Careers Standard Award.
+Thankfully, there is already an accepted model of good CEIAG which can evidence good practice to staff, parents and stakeholders alike - The Quality in Careers Standard Award.
 The following paragraph is taken from the statutory guidance for careers updated in July 2021.

 This is an minor update of my blog from May 2016